apache/arrow/docs/source/developers/guide/step_by_step/set_up.rst

 Install and setup Git
 =====================

-The Arrow project is developed using `git <https://git-scm.com/>`_ for version control which is easily available for all common operating systems.
+The Arrow project is developed using `Git <https://git-scm.com/>`_ for version control which is easily available for all common operating systems.

-You can follow the instructions to install git from GitHub where Arrow repository is hosted, following
+You can follow the instructions to install Git from GitHub where Arrow repository is hosted, following
 `the quickstart instructions <https://docs.github.com/en/get-started/quickstart/set-up-git>`_.

-When git is set up do not forget to configure your name and email
+When Git is set up do not forget to configure your name and email

 .. code:: console